 "Utawarerumono" and "Inuyasha" have many similarities that makes it probable that a fan of either series would like the other as well - and it's more than just doggie-ears. ;-) Both take place in a pseudo-medeival fantasy world where wars are common.
 Both of them also offer a great variety of interesting characters, that keep the viewer coming back for more.
 Their biggest differences are that U has a slightly more serious tone to it.
 (In fact U feels a bit like a crossover between "Juuni Kokki" & I - more lighthearted than JK, but more serious than I.) The fighting in I is more individualistic (two small groups of hardcore fighters - more or less detached from their environment - clash), whereas U focuses more on kingdoms, politics and regular armies fighting (even though it has its fair share of heroes as well).
 Also U is a lot more straightforward and filler-free (because it didn't drag out for 167 eps).

 InuYasha and Utawarerumono are fantasy anime that take place in a quasi-medieval setting in which fighting and major battles play a very important role.
 In both the protagonist ends up gathering an unlikely band of companions that help him in his adventures.
 InuYasha is heavier on the comedy and ends up running into fillers while Utawarerumono is a tight production that is essentially serious.
 It is interesting to note that both have human-like characters with animal ears.

-Both InuYasha and Cardcaptor Sakura are about a young and fairly normal girl who finds herself suddenly caught up in the unbelievable world of magic and curses.
-Both stories focus on the magic/curses, the girl's struggles to cope, both with the change and her sudden new abilities, and the love that inevitably blooms from it all.
+Both Howl's Moving Castle and InuYasha are about a young and fairly normal girl who finds herself suddenly caught up in the unbelievable world of magic, curses, demons, and other strange creatures.
+Both stories focus on the magic and demons, the girl's struggles to cope, and the love that inevitably blooms from it all.